During the First World War, the Merchant Navy, the Mercantile Marine, was thrust into the conflict, becoming the supply service of the Royal Navy.

 They died serving on ships of the British Merchant Navy and the Royal Navy during the First World War.

 The memorial’s main dedication reads: TO THE GLORY OF GOD AND TO THE HONOUR OF TWELVE THOUSAND OF THE MERCHANT NAVY AND FISHING FLEETS WHO HAVE NO GRAVE BUT THE SEA.

-The men listed above were among 17 lost crew members of the merchant ship SS Warsaw when it was torpedoed and sunk by a German U-boat in the English Channel, 20 December 1917.
+The men listed above were among 17 lost crew members of the merchant ship SS Warsaw when it was torpedoed and sunk by a German U-boat in the English Channel on 20 December 1917.

-Not only was the work arduous due to coal dust and intense heat, which could reach 60 degrees, but was also potentially extremely dangerous.
-Enemy mines and torpedoes could explode without warning below the waterline, fatally flooding the engine room and blowing up high pressure boilers and steam pipes.
+Not only was the work arduous due to coal dust and intense heat, which could reach 60 degrees, but it was also potentially extremely dangerous.
+Enemy mines and torpedoes could explode without warning below the waterline, fatally flooding the engine room and blowing up high-pressure boilers and steam pipes.

 Chinese Merchant Seamen Memorial

 The inscription refers to the fact that Chinese communities, who also suffered attacks in the riots of 1919, then faced forced repatriation.